How to Get More Matches on Tinder

 Bathroom mirrors, dirty backgrounds, cluttered rooms.

-Six pack mirror selfies (save it for inside photos later—never lead with it).
+Six pack mirror selfies (save it for inside photos later and never lead with it).

 Fish/hunting trophies, stacks of cash, or cars you don't own.